 In 2026, with more fleets relying on mixed vehicle types and compliance-driven reporting, it’s worth understanding how these two options differ and where each one fits best.

-What is OBD tracking?
+What is OBD Tracking?

 OBD tracking refers to GPS devices that plug directly into a vehicle’s OBD-II port, the standard diagnostic interface found in nearly all U.S. vehicles manufactured since 1996.
 These devices power themselves through the port and capture location, movement, and engine diagnostic data.